 Male technique is the synthesis of traditional classical technique with the addition of a special masculine bravado and athletic lexicon of movements that are usually attributed to leading male roles in the classical ballet repertoire.
 It requires a special syllabus; one more concentrated towards physical strength and the coordination needed to execute moves such as feats, leaps, or tricks, among others.
 Our artistic director, Yuri Vodolaga, works with all of our male dancers to build their strength and teach them male repertoire.

 Folk & Character Dance is a specific subdivision of classical dance based on national and folkloric traditions that have been stylized and included in classical ballets.
 The classical character repertoire includes national dances from Hungary (czardas), Poland (mazurka and polonaise), Russia (troika) and Spain (flamenco).
 Folk traditions have always been a part of ballet, but it was not until the legendary choreographer, Marius Petipa, and his assistant, Alexander Shirayev, that they became their own unique, codified art form as found in classical ballets such as the Nutcracker, Sleeping Beauty and Swan Lake.

-Pilates for dancers is offered to improve flexibility, body control, coordination, and breathing.
+Pilates for dancers is offered to improve flexibility, core strength, body control, coordination, and breathing.

 Ballet conditioning classes are offered to improve overall core strength, cardiovascular fitness, strengthen the arms and back and build strength to achieve higher jumps.
 Conditioning also strengthens opposing muscles to create symmetry and balance in the body and to reduce the chances of injury.